How to Not Show Name on Text Message on iPhone in 2022: 6 Ways Explained

 Method 6: Use the Unknown Senders filter list

 iOS allows you to selectively filter and hide messages from all unknown senders.
-These messages then have their own separate category which you can manually check when needed.
+These messages then have their separate category which you can manually check when needed.
 Follow the steps below to help you along with the process.

 Note: You’ll need to delete the concerned contact(s) to use this workaround on your device.